 Syntax Description none (Optional) Resets the defined start time for incremental analysis.
-Command Default No default behavior or values.
+Defaults No default behavior or va alues.
 Command Modes Privileged EXEC Command History Release Modification 12.3(8)T1 This command was introduced.
 12.2(25)S This command was integrated into Cisco IOS Release 12.2(25)S. 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.
-Usage Guidelines ed by using the set memory debug incremental only memory allocated after that starting time will be Examples The following example shows the command used to set the starting time for incremental analysis to the time when the command was issued: Router# set memory debug incremental starting-time Related Commands Command Description show memory debug incrementa l allocation Displays all memory blocks that were allocated after the issue of the set memory debug incremental starting-time command.
-L

-Command Description show memory debug incremental leaks Displays only memory that was leaked after the issue of the set memory debug incremental starting-time command. show memory debug incremental leaks lowmem Forces incremental memory leak detection to work in low memory mode.
-Displays only memory that was leaked after the issue of the set memory debug incremental starting-time command. show memory debug incremental status Displays if the starting point of incremental analysis has been defined and the time elapsed since then. show memory debug leaks Displays detected memory leaks.
+Examples The following example stime when the command hows the command used to set the starting time for incremental analysis to the Was issued: Related Commands Command Description show memory debug incremental allocation Displays all memory blocks that were allocated after the issue of the set memory debug incremental starting-time command. show memory debug incremental leaks Displays only memory that was leaked after the issue of the set memory debug incremental starting-time command. mer ementar reaks show memory debug incremental leaks lowmem Forces incremental memory leak detection to work in low memory mode.
+Displays only memory that was leaked after the issue of the set memory debug incremental starting-time command. show memory debug incremental leaks Forces incremental memory leak detection to work in low memory mode.
+Displays only memory that was leaked after the issue of the set memory setup setup